 The Buckstaff Bathhouse has been operating continuously since 1912 and is one of the best preserved bathhouses on Bathhouse Row.
 Its exterior has tons of blue overhangs, making it pop against the more neutral colored bathhouses that make up Bathhouse Row.

-It is also the only bathhouse that offers a traditional bathing experience, which includes a whirlpool mineral bath, loofa mitt and a 20-minute full body massage and costs $82.
+It is also the only bathhouse that offers a traditional bathing experience, which includes a whirlpool mineral bath, loofa mitt and a 20-minute full body massage.
 You can see all of the services they provide here.

 The Quapaw Bathhouse was built in 1922 on the site of two previous bathhouses and is named after a Native American tribe that once held land in the area.
 The bathhouse has a gorgeous tiled dome and in our opinion, is the most beautiful of the 8 bathhouses.